arnorhs/herewego/README.md

   an alien shows up

 ### Features to add soonish:
-- Add a module library so I don't have to put every fucking thing on the window object
+- Add a module library.
+Should probably be easy to drop in browserify or something.
 - Save player position, time of day, experience points when you quit the tab
 - Come up with game mechanics that make the game really unique and fun (jk)
 - Come up with some sort of storyline?